 SEA is the art of placing paid advertisements in search engines and thus directing demand-specific customer groups to one’s own website.
-So SEA is the paid equivalent of organic search results, i.e. SEO or search engine optimization.
+SEA is therefore the paid counterpart to “organic” search results, which is based on search engine optimization (SEO).

 SEO and SEA complement each other

 The available space on a search engine results page is divided between the actual search results and matching ads.
 You would be optimally visible if you are well placed in both areas.

 While SEO achieves the desired goal by placing search result links to one’s own website as high as possible, SEA controls the highest possible placement of ads compared to the competition.
 So, both actions, SEO and SEA, are intended to bring users to your site and encourage them to respond in a certain way (conversion).